renishsalakhana09/FamilyGraph-Exercise-py/README.md

 ```

-## Exercise 4 - Write a method that calculates the size of the extended family
+## Exercise 4 - Write a method that calculates the size of the extended family :family:
 >*:heavy_check_mark:Write a method which, when passed the object representing a particular person, returns an int representing the size of their extended family including themselves.
 Their extended family includes anyone connected to them by a chain of family relationships of any length, so your solution will need to work for arbitrarily deep extended families.
 It `should not count their friends` Write tests that validate this returns the correct result for the families of:*
 >
 >- *Jenny (4 family members)*